 Register by August 12 and save 200 USD!

 One of AACSB’s largest conferences, with 325 institutions from 21 countries last year, the Annual Accreditation Conference addresses important issues affecting business schools, such as technology, faculty models, research impact, globalization, and accountability, in the context of accreditation and through a contemporary lens.
-Sessions are designed to help schools of all sizes leverage accreditation to engage practice, innovate with programs and business models, and create measurable impact while also facilitating networking and collaboration.
+There are 20+ sessions, designed to help schools of all sizes leverage accreditation to engage practice, innovate with programs and business models, and create measurable impact while also facilitating networking and collaboration.
 And don't miss out on the opportunity to meet with an accreditation manager.
 Email your liaison to set up a meeting.

 Deans, associate and assistant deans, accreditation coordinators, department chairs, and faculty, as well as those interested in pursuing AACSB Accreditation and those with initial accreditation or continuous improvement review visits coming up in the next few years.

 Use #AACSBaccreditation to share your conference-related feedback, thoughts, and photos.
 Follow @AACSBevents and @AACSB for the latest news and updates.

 Do you have more questions?
 Contact our AACSB event staff.